Voltar para o blog

 2. Recalculate the current COGS of each product

-3. Identify products with CMV above the target
+3. Identify products with COGS above the target

 4. Adjust price, portion or ingredient